 - With the slack, clip a locking carabiner in front of the belay device and clip the climber’s strand into it; lock the carabiner.

 - Release the MMO and gradually load the device, which is now in LSD lower mode.
 Once the autoblock engages reliably, remove the sling/MMO, undo your catastrophe knot, and continue the LSD lower.

-For more trad climbing skills, check out our Intro to Trad course by guides Rob Coppolillo and Marc Chauvin at AIM Adventure U.
+For more trad climbing skills, check out our Intro to Trad course by guides Rob Coppolillo and Marc Chauvin at Climbing’s LEARN online course series.